leonlinsx/minimal-mistakes/_posts/2019-03-10-why-i-write.md

 4. On mobile, the email and twitter info collapse into a button with the label "Follow".
 This is apparently the same text as the RSS feed "Follow" section, so editing this label to "Info" messes up the RSS feed title.

 5. Indentation of pictures and quotes within a sub point doesn't seem possible?

+It has been highly frustrating trying to set everything up, and even something as simple as adding those images above took me time.
+I don't regret the decision yet, as I've learnt minor details about how the web works and have a product to show for my learning as well \[13\].
+One other surprise perk is that I now have a formal system of noting down ideas and articles that I want to write about in the future since I realised keeping a list would be helpful.
+As Paul Graham noted, the internet might make this the [golden age of the essay](http://www.paulgraham.com/essay.html "essay") \[14\], which further supports my personal brand and individualisation thesis.
+I'm excited as to where this idea might go and hope to keep writing.

 **All that said, here are some predictions:**
 * 80% odds of this blog having minimal following (<100 readers) in 1 year